ucjd/Discord-GC-Lock/README.md

 How to use :

-Replace " yourtokenhere " by your Discord Token and launch it ( line 8 ), you wait 3 seconds and when you see a " Connected Master " that pop up you can use it :
+Replace " yourtokenhere " by your Discord Token and launch it ( line 10 ), you wait 3 seconds and when you see a " Connected, command is ;l GroupChat ID ;u for unlock. " that pop up you can use it :

 The Command is " ;l GroupChatID "